'They made every man at the event give me a lap dance'

 Being the final participant - I had to stand on the stage and watch the horror inflicted on those who went before me.
 This included secrets being shared by the friends and family of a woman called Karen, a man made to parade around the dance-floor and then around the entire room as though he was on a catwalk and a young girl was forced to do her best animal impression at every table in the house.

 And then it was my turn.
 Stepping forward I was asked to give my name and occupation.
 Well there was no point hiding it now - I clearly had been outed.
-'I'm the editor of the Blackpool Gazette' I offered.
+'I'm the editor of the Blackpool Gazette and Lancashire Post' I offered.

 The host grinned and asked if I was married.
 Nervously smiling back I sad yes and he told me I must be ready to date again and that he was going to help me.